SWK 2361 - Introduction to Social Work

 Hours: 6

-Field Instruction II.
-Six semester hours.
 Students enrolled in this course participate in a continuation of Field I in an educationally directed field practice experience under supervision in a social service agency.
-Students must complete a total of 340 clock hours of work in the field agency and must attend a weekly university instructed seminar on campus, which is designed to help students process and understand field experiences.
-Prerequisites: SWK 422, 425; concurrent enrollment in SWK 424; permission of the instructor is required.
+Students must complete a total of 240 clock hours of work in the field agency and attend a weekly university-instructed campus seminar designed to help students process and understand field experiences.
+Prerequisites: SWK 422, 425; concurrent enrollment in SWK 424; permission of the department is required.
 Restricted to social work majors.
 Corequisites: SWK 424.

 SWK 489 - Independent Study